MaherHssn/Boss-Blackjack/README.md

-# Example
+# Boss Blackjack
-An example greeter plugin
+a plugin that allows you to play blackjack against bosses